Cloud-SPAN/nerc-metagenomics05-binning/_episodes/02-binning_quality.md

 ~~~
 {: .output}

-> ## Exercise 1: Explore the quality of the obtained MAGs
+> ## Exercise 1: Downloading the tsv file.
 >
-> Fill in the blanks to complete the code you need to download the `quality_JP4D.tsv` to your local computer:
+> Fill in the blanks to complete the code you need to download the `MAGs_checkm.tsv` to your local computer:
 > ~~~
 > ____ csuser____ec2-18-207-132-236.compute-1.amazonaws.com____/home/csuser/cs_workshop/mags/checkM/MAGs_checkm.tsv ____
 > ~~~